davidmarkclements/fast-redact/readme.md

 The `remove` option, when set to `true` will cause keys to be removed from the serialized output.

-Since the implementation exploits the fact the `undefined` keys are ignored by `JSON.stringify` the `remove` option may *only* be used when `JSON.stringify` is the serializer (this is the default) – otherwise `fast-redact` will throw.
+Since the implementation exploits the fact that `undefined` keys are ignored by `JSON.stringify` the `remove` option may *only* be used when `JSON.stringify` is the serializer (this is the default) – otherwise `fast-redact` will throw.